rajadilipkolli/POC/mongodb-redis-integration/README.md

-# Redis Implementation
+# MongoDb Integration with Redis as Caching with fault tolerant

+## Source code for [this](https://dzone.com/articles/enabling-caching-in-mongodb-database-with-redis-us) article

-# How to start in windows
+## How to start in windows
 	One click Redis install as a Windows service: https://github.com/rgl/redis/downloads
 			or